Sirius0531/final_project/README.md

-# Data Scientist Salary Prediction
+# Data Scientist Salary Analysis
 **Topic:**
 Predicting the average salary of jobs in the data industry based on different variables using a linear regression model.
 We wanted to see how factors such as company, location and experience affect the expected salary.